Amir Locke, killed by Minneapolis cop, wanted music career

 “Amir was a bright light, and he deserves to be able to shine,” his father, Andre Locke, said during a news conference Friday.

 Many questions remain about the events leading up to Locke’s death.
 But a police bodycam video shows officers entering the apartment without knocking and an officer kicking the couch where Locke’s family said he was sleeping.
-On the video, he awakens and reaches for a gun, and an officer fires his weapon.
+On the video, he is seen wrapped in a comforter, beginning to move, with a pistol in his hand just before an officer fires his weapon.

 They believe Amir, who they say was a deep sleeper, was startled when the officer kicked the couch inside his cousin’s apartment and didn’t know who was inside when he grabbed for his gun.